 - Telematics insurance: This is where you fit a black box to your vehicle to monitor driving style, and can drastically reduce insurance costs for safe drivers.

 Be aware that not all modifications will add value to your car!
 However much you like the spoiler you paid a lot of money for, your insurer may not take the same view!

-Specialist modified car insurers will be able to agree a level of cover which reflects your car’s true value, so there will be no nasty surprises if you need to make a claim for loss or damage.
+Specialist-modified car insurers will be able to agree on a level of coverage which reflects your car’s true value, so there will be no nasty surprises if you need to make a claim for loss or damage.

 Younger drivers will find that policy costs tend to be higher whatever car they are driving.
 This is particularly the case with customised vehicles.
 For drivers under the age of 21, avoiding making too many modifications to a car is advised if you want to keep your premium costs as low as possible.

 Do I have to declare all modifications to my insurer?